raspberrypi/documentation/faqs/README.md

 There is composite and HDMI out on the board, so you can hook it up to an old analogue TV through the composite or through a composite to SCART connector, to a digital TV or to a DVI monitor (using a cheap, passive HDMI to DVI cable for the DVI).
 For the Model B+, Pi 2, and Pi 3, the RCA composite jack has been replaced with a 3.5mm jack that combines audio and video in one.
 You'll need a 3.5mm to 3RCA adapter cable to connect it to an older TV.
 There are many different types of this cable out there, but you want to purchase one that is compatible with the iPod Video (the iPod will have the left and right audio channels reversed, but the version of Raspbian included with NOOBS can swap this for you).
 The Pi Zero uses a mini-HDMI port.

+The Raspberry Pi 4 has support for two HDMI monitors, using micro-HDMI connectors.
+It is also capable of displaying at full resolution on a 4K monitor or television.
+Note that for best HDMI performance at 4K a good quality HDMI cable is required.
+Raspberry Pi sell a full set of anciliaries including HDMI cables.

 ### Why is there no VGA support?

 Whilst there is no native VGA support, active adapters are available.
 Passive HDMI to VGA cables will not work with the Raspberry Pi.
 When purchasing an active VGA adapter, make sure it comes with an external power supply.
 HDMI to VGA adapters without an external power supply often fail to work.